Workshops folk and traditional dance with Elena

 • Irregular waltzes (**/***) (understanding the music, basic steps, variations)

-• Irregular rhythms all over! (**/***) (Irregular mazurka, scottish impaire, irregular waltzes, mazurka-waltz … & variations)
+• Irregular rhythms all over! (**/***) (Irregular mazurka, scottish impaire, irregular waltzes … & variations)

 • A mix or selection between some of these themes, according to the needs of participants / organizer